ComStore - New UI

 - Click the Add button displayed in the Added column.

 - A message will confirm that the component was successfully added to your Component Library.
 You can access your Component Library by navigating to Automation > Components.
-Refer to Managing components.
+Refer to Component Library - New UI.

 - The component can now be used in jobs and policies.
 Refer to Jobs overview - New UI and Policies - New UI.

-In addition to setting up your own policies, a selection of Monitoring policies is freely available to download from the ComStore.
+In addition to setting up your own policies, a selection of Monitoring policies is freely available to download from the ComStore (legacy UI) or the Policies page (New UI).
 These include best practices to monitor the most common platforms and applications such as Exchange and SQL.

 These Monitoring policies aim to provide a best-practice solution for the most typically encountered usage scenarios involving Datto RMM.
 However, they only serve as guidelines and may require modification depending on device configuration.
 (For example, ensure that network Monitoring policies are querying the correct SNMP OIDs of your devices.)

 We encourage you to try these policies on your own devices to provide a solid, baseline monitoring solution to which your own monitoring can be added.
-Once added to your account, a policy downloaded from the ComStore becomes a regular Monitoring policy, which can be configured and modified as required.
+Once added to your account, a policy downloaded from the ComStore (legacy UI) or the Policies page (New UI) becomes a regular Monitoring policy, which can be configured and modified as required.
 Targets typically must be configured before use.